Neuropathies associated with cytomegalovirus infection

 A variety of electroencephalographic abnormalities have been reported in Japanese encephalitis including theta and delta coma, burst suppression, epileptiform activity, and occasionally alpha coma, but none seem to be diagnostic.

-World Health Organization recommended laboratory criteria for confirmation (World Health Organization 2006):
+World Health Organization recommended laboratory criteria for confirmation (100):

 (1) Presence of Japanese encephalitis virus-specific IgM antibody in a single sample of cerebrospinal fluid or serum, an IgM-capture ELISA specifically for Japanese encephalitis virus.

 (2) Detection of Japanese encephalitis virus antigens in tissue by immunohistochemistry.

 (3) Detection of Japanese encephalitis virus genome in serum, plasma, blood, cerebrospinal fluid, or tissue by reverse transcriptase polymerase chain reaction or an equally sensitive and specific nucleic acid amplification test.